FireDrop6000/FireDrop6000/README.md

 ### Hello everybody, my name is Pratik 👋

-## I believe in excellence and perfection, with a constantly open mind to learn.
+## I believe in excellence and perfection, with an open mind to learn.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have found my first love on 21.